 #undef REGISTER_ENUM // Undefine it to not pollute the codebase.

-TLDR: basically we are redefining the macro REGISTER_ENUM to first list out the enum definitions, and then redefining it to list out the same "word" within doubleqotes.
 This allows you to just list the enums once and let the preprocessor make sure that the strings and the enum is being defined in the same order, Macro magic.

 Now its your choice if you want to use this or not.
 Is it really simpler than just doing it yourself?
 You be the judge of that.
-Preprocessor magic shit like this is what makes newcomers to your codebase bleed their eyes out, so maybe comment this shit out?
+Preprocessor magic stuff like this is what makes newcomers to your codebase bleed their eyes out, so maybe comment this out?
 And with that ill see y'all in the next post.